-Students in the CaSB Major have the option of designing a Customized Concentration.
-This is ideal for students who wish to explore interests in CaSB outside of the five existing Concentrations.
-Students must submit a proposal with a written statement in order to pursue a Customized Concentration.
+Students in the CaSB major have the option of designing a Customized track.
+This is ideal for students who wish to explore interests in CaSB outside of the three designated tracks.
+Students must submit a proposal with a written statement in order to pursue a Customized track.
 All proposals are reviewed and must be approved by the CaSB Chair.

 1. Courses must be approved beforehand by the CaSB Chair.
 NO EXCEPTIONS.
 Approval is based upon a written statement, submitted by the student, explaining the relevance and coherence of the courses selected to the student’s overall CaSB program.

-With appropriate justification, approved Customized Concentrations can be revised by petition.
+With appropriate justification, approved Customized track can be revised by petition.
 The same prior-approval rules apply to the revised program.

-2. A Customized Concentration should consist of 5 courses for a minimum of 20 units.
+2. A Customized track should consist of 5 courses for a minimum of 20 units.
 The course selection should be coherent and well-justified.

-4. No 199 research courses are permissible in the Customized Concentration.
+4. No 199 research courses are permissible in the Customized track.

-To apply for a Customized Concentration, students should submit a typed proposal to firstname.lastname@example.org.
+To apply for a Customized track, students should submit a typed proposal to firstname.lastname@example.org.
 All documents in the proposal should be submitted in WORD or PDF format.
 The proposal should contain:

-1. A completed Customized Concentration Proposal Cover Sheet.
+1. A completed Customized Track Proposal Cover Sheet.

 2. A typed statement (approx. 1-2 pages) explaining:

-- your reasoning for pursuing a Customized Concentration and how your proposed curriculum aligns with your future goals.
+- your reasoning for pursuing a Customized track and how your proposed curriculum aligns with your future goals.